Effective Date May 25, 2018

 We use Google Analytics to track how often people gain access to or read our content.
 We use this information in the aggregate to understand what content our community members find useful or interesting, so we can produce the most valuable content to meet your needs.

 We also conduct surveys that we use to evaluate content quality and relevance to our SU community.
 We do not track individuals but look at information in the aggregate only.
 Participation in surveys is voluntary.

-Personal Information Provided for Training
+e.
+Personal Data Provided for Training

-You may sign up directly with us to participate in our in-person or on-line training courses delivered over a learning management system (LMS), in which case, we collect your name and contact information directly from you.
-Alternatively your employer or an SU partner may register you to participate in the training.
-Your Personal Information will be stored in our database (hosted by a cloud service provider) and may also be shared with a delivery partner or co-sponsor of the training program (to verify numbers and attendance rates), trainers (to determine the experience level, industry, and the demographics of the target audience(s)), and/or vendors supporting event delivery (to verify your identity).
+You may sign up directly with us to participate in our in-person or on-line training courses delivered over a learning management system (LMS), in which case we collect your name and contact information directly from you.
+Alternatively, your employer or an SU partner may register you to participate in the training.
+Your Personal Data will be stored in our database (hosted by a cloud service provider) and may also be shared with a delivery partner or co-sponsor of the training program (to verify numbers and attendance rates), trainers (to determine the experience level, industry, and the demographics of the target audience(s)), and/or vendors supporting event delivery (to verify your identity).

-Personal Information Provided in Correspondence with Singularity
+f.
+Personal Data Provided in Correspondence with Singularity

 If you correspond with us by email, the postal service, or other form of communication, we may retain the correspondence and the information contained in it and use it to respond to your inquiry and to keep a record of the complaint, accommodation, or other request.

 If you ask us not to contact you by email at a certain email address, SU will retain a copy of that email address on its “master do not send” list in order to comply with your no-contact request.